giuliodondi/kOS-ShuttleEntrySim/README.md

 Read along with watching the demonstration video at https://www.youtube.com/watch?v=5VkAmHpXwn8

-## Remarks
+# Remarks

 These scripts have been tested in Kerbal Space Program 1.8.1 and 1.9.1.
 They are designed to do one single thing: to provide deorbit and reentry guidance for the Space Shuttle System in RSS/Realism Overhaul.
 Only DECQ's Shuttle is supported at the moment.

 The scripts are not calibrated to work in stock KSP or with anything other than the Space Shuttle.
 I'm sure they can be modified accordingly but it's not a trivial task.
 I do not play stock KSP and do not plan on ever releasing a version of these scripts for it.

 This code is provided as is, please keep in mind I am not a professional programmer nor an experienced mod maker.
 The script has most likely has several bugs within that I didn't discover with enough testing, and is certainly not the most efficient way to implement this kind of functionality.

 I will welcome bug reports or improvement suggestions, although I make no promise to act on them promptly or ever.
 I will not be available around the clock to help you get it working, I do not have the time unfortunately.
 If you decide to modify the code yourself you do so 100% on your own.

-## Installation
+# Installation

 **Required mods:**
 - A complete install of RSS/Realism Overhaul with Ferram Aerospace Resarch
 - Kerbal Operating System
 - DECQ's Space Shuttle System mod, this fork seems to be the most up-to-date : https://github.com/DylanSemrau/Space-Shuttle-System
-- RO configs that come with the Realism OVerhaul package
+- RO configs that come with the Realism Overhaul package

 **NOTE:** the RO configs should have FAR definitions for wing surfaces.
 The script may still work with other configs that do not define explicitly the FAR parameters, but the aerodynamic behaviour is going to be different and thus the guidance scheme needs some adaptations.

-**Not required for the script but de-facto required to use it:**
+**Mods not required for the script but de-facto needed to use it:**
 - Kerbal Konstructs to place runways to land on, they must be at least 2x longer than the stock KSC runway.
 - Some mod to display the surface-relative trajectory in the map view.
 As far as I know only Principia and Trajectories can do it.